-We have spoken about the generational gap in our first blog post from this generation series.
+We have spoken about the generational gap already in this blog post.
 But do you know what a generational gap in the workplace means?
-Every generation grows up being shaped by different events and therefore might have different opinions and views.
-These circumstances, that shaped each generation, can translate to different working expectations and styles.
-These different expectations and styles can then further contribute to misunderstandings between generations in the team.
-It is important to know how to successfully navigate through the multigenerational environment.
+Every generation grows up being shaped by different events and might have different opinions and views.
+These circumstances that shaped each generation can translate to different working expectations and styles.
+These different expectations and styles can further contribute to misunderstandings between ages in the team.
+It is essential to know how to navigate through a multigenerational environment successfully.

 Successful Strategies for Multigenerational Teams

 Respect each other

 “Respect is crucial in any environment.
 Imagine newcomers, senior members, and younger and older generations working together.
 It does not matter how old you are or if you are in a senior or junior position.
 What matters is how respectful you can be to one another.
 As Sir Richard Branson said: “respect is how to treat everyone.”
 Respect is crucial in any environment.
 Imagine newcomers, senior members, and younger and older generations working together.
 It does not matter how old you are or if you are in a senior or junior position.
 What matters is how respectful you can be to one another.
 As Sir Richard Branson said: “respect is how to treat everyone.“